 - Song I could listen to over and over: Float On, by Modest Mouse, or anything by Death Cab for Cutie, Iron and Wine, and Sara Bareilles.

 - Dream Destination: Returning to Lesotho Africa, where I studied abroad in undergrad.

 Mariko M. Lin, Ph.D.
-(2011 University of Wisconsin, Counseling Psychology)
+(2011 University of Wisconsin-Madison, Counseling Psychology)

-- Roles at UCTC: Senior Staff Therapist, Outreach Coordinator
+- Roles at UCTC: Senior Staff Psychologist, Outreach Coordinator

 - Clinical Interests: Interpersonal process, humanistic, multicultural, feminist orientation.
 Relationship/interpersonal issues, anxiety, family of origin, trauma recovery, identity development, and supervision.

 - Professional Interests: Multicultural counseling, working with underrepresented students from diverse backgrounds (race/ethnicity, SES, sexual orientation, gender, ability, etc.,) campus climate issues, social justice, and advocacy.
 Specialization in working with first-year students transitioning to college, racial/ethnic minority students, and first-generation college students.

 - Outside of the UCTC: Playing ultimate frisbee, biking, walking/hiking, hanging around coffee shops, and sharing good food in good company.